-During the years ended December 31, 2012 and 2011, the Company transferred container portfolios to Japanese investor funds while concurrently entering into lease agreements for the same containers, under which the Company will lease the containers back from the Japanese investors.
+During the years ended December 31, 2013, 2012 and 2011, the Company transferred containers with a total net book value of \$94.9 million to Japanese investor funds while concurrently entering into lease agreements for the same containers, under which the Company leases the containers back from the Japanese investors.
 In accordance with ASC 840, Sale-Leaseback Transactions, the Company concluded these were financing transactions under which sale-leaseback accounting was not applicable.

 The container funds under financing arrangements are considered VIEs under ASC 810 because as lessee of the funds, the Company has the power to direct the activities that most significantly impact each entity's economic performance including the leasing and managing of containers owned by the funds.
 The terms of the transactions include options for the Company to purchase the containers from the funds at a fixed price.
 As a result of the residual interest resulting from the fixed price call option, the Company concluded that it may absorb a significant amount of the variability associated with the funds' anticipated economic performance and as a result the Company has a variable interest in the funds.
-As the Company has the power to direct the activities that most significantly impact the economic performance of the VIEs and the variable interest provides the Company with the right to receive benefits from the entity that could potentially be significant to the funds, the Company determined that it is the primary beneficiary of these VIEs and included the VIEs' assets and liabilities as of December 31, 2012 and 2011, and the results of the VIE's operations and cash flows for the years ended December 31, 2012 and 2011 in the Company's consolidated financial statements.
+As the Company has the power to direct the activities that most significantly impact the economic performance of the VIEs and the variable interest provides the Company with the right to receive benefits from the entity that could potentially be significant to the funds, the Company determined that it is the primary beneficiary of these VIEs and included the VIEs' assets and liabilities as of December 31, 2013 and 2012, and the results of the VIE's operations and cash flows for the years ended December 31, 2013, 2012 and 2011 in the Company's consolidated financial statements.